regstuff/git-news/README.md

 # ntfyed

+Configurable RSS/News reader - kind of midway between Google News and a traditional RSS reader.

+## Features
+- Show feed items published only in the past x hours/minutes etc
-Configurable RSS/News reader with per-url include/exclude rules
+- Universal & per-url include/exclude rules
+- Create feed categories

 # Options
-All settings reside in config.json
+All settings reside in config.json, except for the frequency of feed updates.
+That can be changed in the Cron schedule in main.yml.

 1. *maxPublishTime:* How far back in time do you want pull stories from in all RSS feeds